 Can you use purple shampoo on brown hair?

 Yes, you can use purple shampoo on brown hair.
-The lighter your hair color—and especially if you have highlights—the more of a difference you’ll see before and after using a purple toning shampoo.
+The lighter your hair color, especially if you have highlights, the more difference you'll see before and after using a purple toning shampoo.
 However, those with all-over brown or highlighted hair will benefit more from using a blue shampoo, such as Redken Color Extend Brownlights Shampoo and Conditioner, a powerful toning system that assists in preventing and neutralizing brass for brunettes.

 Do you need purple conditioner with purple shampoo?

 It’s not a mandatory requirement, but we argue that some things are just better in pairs!
-To maximize that brass-busting goodness, invest in a complete shampoo and conditioner system.
+Invest in a complete shampoo and conditioner system to maximize that brass-busting goodness.